Health Tips | 28/01/2026

 SSS Team, SSSPORTS.COM

-These are 10 healthy foods to eat at Suhoor that will keep you energised throughout the day:
+Below are 10 healthy foods to eat at Suhoor that can help keep you energised throughout the day.

 1. Dates

-Dates are high in fibre and a range of vitamins; they are known to boost energy whilst pacifying hunger, which is what makes them great for both starting and breaking the fast.
-They also help to curve sweet cravings by providing natural sugars and they are truly delicious.
+Dates are high in fibre and contain a range of essential vitamins and minerals.
+They are well known for providing a natural energy boost while helping to control hunger, making them ideal for both starting and breaking the fast.
+Their natural sugars can also help curb sweet cravings.

 2. Oats